Forêts: Regime

-The administrative, institutional, economic, social, and political framework of Luxembourg was swept away without restraint.
-Unlike a simple transfer of sovereignty, such as Luxembourg had experienced many over the previous decades, this period was to put Luxembourg and surrounding areas on the path to a new kind of society.
+Luxembourg's administrative, institutional, economic, social, and political framework was swept away without restraint.
+Rather than a simple transfer of sovereignty, such as Luxembourg had experienced many over the previous decades, this period was to put Luxembourg and surrounding areas on the path to a new kind of society.

 The privileges of the masters and confraternities of artisans were abolished in November 1795.
 Under the Austrian Netherlands, civil registrations (births, deaths, marriages) were left to the parishes, and linked to sacraments administered by the Church.
 From June 1796, this changed: registrations were performed by a civil registration officer.
 Luxembourg was a Catholic society, in which religion was omnipresent and resistant to change.
 In this traditional society, the secularisation of marriage and the introduction of divorce were fault lines, which caused great consternation.

 The institutions and administrative machinery introduced by the French in this period is the origin of today's government institutions in Luxembourg: districts (arrondissements), cantons and communes were introduced under the French, and continue to exist.

-French rule in Luxembourg provoked widespread discontent, and the causes for this are several: religious persecutions, the suppression of the religious orders in the city of Luxembourg, military requisitions, taxation, and the introduction of obligatory military service from 1798.
+French rule in Luxembourg provoked widespread discontent, for several reasons: religious persecutions, the suppression of the religious orders in the city of Luxembourg, military requisitions, taxation, and the introduction of obligatory military service from 1798.
 This discontent culminated in the Peasants' War that same year, a revolt in the northern part of the department that was limited to the peasantry.
-Among other classes of society, however, the benefits of the Napoleonic reforms did meet with a level of appreciation.
+Among other classes of society, however, the benefits of the Napoleonic reforms met with a level of appreciation.

 At the same time, a fundamental characteristic of the French Revolutionary government, administrative centralisation, collided with Luxembourgish traditions: each department received a central commissioner.
 The department of Forêts saw four commissioners over the years, all of them from France proper.